zinniak/SI507-HW6/README.md

 	* Slightly more than half the 1000 points will come from answering the questions.
 The rest will come from your edits to the code.

 ### Names of people you have worked with on this assignment
-* List everyone's names and uniqnames who have worked on this assignment with you, **including your own name, but make sure YOUR name is first and bold**
-* Like this:
 * **Zinnia Khan (zinniak)**
-*

 ## Questions & code instructions